-Flying 6,000 miles to vote: Hong Kong sees record turnout
+Hong Kongers 'thumb their noses at Beijing' with pro-independence votes

 Story highlights

-- Demosisto's Nathan Law elected in Hong Kong Island, preliminary results show
+- Demosisto's Nathan Law elected in Hong Kong Island

 - Law was a student leader in the 2014 "Umbrella Revolution"